woguta/Mpxv_Analysis/Nextstrain.md

-# Phylogenetic And Evlutionary Analysis
+# Phylogenetic and evolutionary analysis

 ## A. Nextstrain
 Installing nextstrain